 Research and development activities are central to our business model.
-Our research programs include activities related to discovery of novel MDPs, investigational research to evaluate the potential therapeutic effects of certain discovered MDPs in preclinical models and engineering novel, improved analogs of certain discovered MDPs with characteristics suitable for further development as potential MBT drug candidates.
+Our research programs include activities related to discovery of novel MDPs, investigational research to evaluate the potential therapeutic effects of certain discovered MDPs in research and pre-clinical studies and engineering novel, improved analogs of certain discovered MDPs with characteristics suitable for further development as potential MBT drug candidates and advancing our identified MBT candidate through clinical studies.
 Depending on factors of capability, cost, efficiency and intellectual property rights we conduct our research programs independently at our laboratory facility, pursuant to contractual arrangements with CROs or under collaborative arrangements with academic institutions.
-Research and development expenses for the years ended December 31, 2016 and 2015 were \$3,606,515 and \$1,966,221, respectively.
+Research and development expenses for the years ended December 31, 2018 and 2017 were \$10,034,613 and \$6,675,080, respectively.